pathak22/unsupervised-video/README.md

 ### 2) Additional Software Packages

-We are releasing software packages developed in the project, but could be generally useful for computer vision research.
-These packages include:
+We are releasing software packages which were developed in the project, but could be generally useful for computer vision research.
+If you find them useful, please consider citing our work.
+These include:

 (a) <a href='https://github.com/pathak22/videoseg'><b>uNLC [github]</b></a>: Implementation of unsupervised bottom-up video segmentation algorithm which is unsupervised adaptation of NLC algorithm by Faktor and Irani, BMVC 2014.
 For additional details, see section 5.1 in the <a href="http://cs.berkeley.edu/~pathak/papers/cvpr17.pdf">paper</a>.<br/><br/>
 (b) <a href='https://github.com/pathak22/pyflow'><b>PyFlow [github]</b></a>: This is python wrapper around Ce Liu's <a href="http://people.csail.mit.edu/celiu/OpticalFlow/">C++ implementation</a> of Coarse2Fine Optical Flow.
-This is used inside uNLC implementation, and also generally useful independent package.<br/>
+This is used inside uNLC implementation, and also generally useful as an independent package.